The use of birthstone jewelry dates back to ancient times, and is still loved and used to this day.

 Sources: Africa, Australia, Brazil, Canada, China, India, Russia, South Africa.

-Emerald is aberyl like Aquamarine.
+The May birthstone Emerald is aberyl like Aquamarine.

 Emerald is so popular as Emerald pendants